Your child's attendance is taken at 7:35 am.

 - Death in the immediate family

-If the absence is excused, it is the student’s responsibility to make arrangements with teachers as soon as possible to make-up the work missed.
-If an absence is expected to occur for an extended period of time, parents should call the attendance office before 9:00 AM and arrange for homework assignments.
+If the absence is excused, it is the student’s responsibility to make arrangements with teachers as soon as possible to make up the work missed.
+If an absence is expected to occur for an extended period of time, parents should call the middle school office before 9:00 AM and arrange for homework assignments.
 Whenever absent from school, a student may not participate in any school activity after school that day unless previous arrangements are made with the principal.

 If an excuse is not returned within three days, a letter will be sent to the parents/guardians informing them that the absence will be recorded as UNEXCUSED.

-If a student accumulates 2 UNEXCUSED absences, a notice will be sent to the District Justice.
+If a student accumulates 3 consecutive absences, a phone call will be made by their teacher.

-If a student accumulates 5 EXCUSED absences, a phone call will be made by the school counselor and/or a letter of concern will be sent home.
+If a student accumulates 5 consecutive absences, a phone call will be made by the school counselor and a letter of concern may be sent home.

-If a student accumulates 10 EXCUSED absences, a second letter will be sent home, immediately requiring that any further absences be accompanied by a doctor’s excuse.
+If a student accumulates 10 EXCUSED/UNEXCUSED absences, a third letter will be sent home, immediately requiring that any further absences be accompanied by a doctor’s excuse.

 If a student continues to be absent, the absences will be unexcused and the procedure for unexcused absences will be followed.

 Students are not permitted to leave the school campus at any time during the school day without permission from the principal or designee.
-If a student must be excused early a note must be presented to the attendance office the morning of the early dismissal.
+If a student must be excused early, a note must be presented to the MS main office the morning of the early dismissal.
 The note should include: (1) the date and time of dismissal; (2) reason; (3) parent’s signature.
-The secretary will issue an early dismissal slip, which must be presented to the teacher for signature at the time of departure.
-If the student returns to school the same day, he/she is to report to the attendance office before going to class.
-Parents must sign their child out in the K-8 attendance office.
+The secretary will notify teachers that your child will be leaving early.
+When you arrive, you will need to show your students' school ID or your personal ID.
+Parents must sign their child out on the sheet inside the main lobby doors.
+If the student returns to school the same day, he/she has to report to the MS main office before going to class, they will be given an admission slip to give to their classroom teacher.

 Early Morning Appointments

-For an early morning appointment (e.g., orthodontist, doctor) a note should be presented on the day prior to the appointment or a telephone call should be made to the office the morning of the appointment.
+For an early morning appointment (e.g., orthodontist, doctor), a note should be presented on the day of the appointment or a telephone call should be made to the main office the same day of the appointment.
 The office will be open at 7:15 AM.
-A message may also be left on the voice mail.
+A message may also be left on the voicemail.

 Family Educational Trips